cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**3.3.9**
+- Improve Option Seed Behavior by not letting generated attacks hit the owner, the weapon or the Options themselves.
+- Add an API for easily filtering the owners from the hit registration of the attacks.

 **3.3.8**
 - Fix a bad logic in Seed Behavior which causes it to self-destruct.
 - Add API for adjusting rotational radius on the Option Seed.